 Cables are classified using two numbers that are separated by a hyphen.
 The first number indicates the gauge of the conductor, and the second number indicates how many conductors are inside the cable.

-For example, “14-2” on a cable means the cable contains two 14-gauge conductors — one hot and one neutral.
+For example, “14-2” on an electrical cable means the cable contains two 14-gauge conductors — one hot and one neutral.
 This cable also has a ground, which is a bare copper wire.
 Each conductor in a cable is color-coded, which tells its purpose in the circuit.

 Color-Coding of Outer Sheath